 A new option has landed in the Google Chrome browser.
 It will allow you to name individual windows, so you'll be able to find the required one at a glance.
-The feature is already available in Chrome Canary version 87.0.4276.0.
+The feature is available to everyone starting in Chrome 90.

 Google Chrome receives an option to name its windows.
 The feature is currently controlled by a flag.
 You can try to enable by entering

 chrome://flags/#window-naming into the Chrome Canary's address bar.
 After enabling the flag, you will need to restart your browser.
 This will add a new option to the titlebar context menu.
 Let's review the process in detail.